Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 Chandler Oaks: A Campus That Delivers at Every Level

-A 93 overall with A ratings across the board and 6 of 7 TEA distinctions is not something many campuses can claim.
+An A overall with A ratings across all three domains is not something many campuses can claim.
 Chandler Oaks sits in the Mayfield Ranch and Stone Oak corridor of northwest Round Rock, an area that has attracted buyers for years because of the mature neighborhoods, the proximity to outdoor amenities, and the strong Round Rock ISD feeder pipeline.
 The Walsh Middle to Westwood High pathway is one of the most sought after in the entire Austin metro, and Chandler Oaks is the front door to that journey.

 The Neighborhoods